T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Computational Experiments

 The second dataset we consider is the plasma dataset \cite{kutz2024shallow}.
 The data is a time-series of 2,000 time-steps where each time-step is a 14-dimensional grid of 257 $\times$ 256 points.
 We perform rSVD on each dimension, keeping the most significant 20 modes, in order to reduce the state-space from 921,088 down to a 280 dimensional Reduced Order Model (ROM) \cite{tomasetto2025reducedordermodelingshallow}.
 The dataset's total size is 785MB.

-Using the hyperparameters listed in \autoref{sec:experiments}, the lowest average test loss of $2.10 \cdot 10^{-4}$ was achieved from SHRED with a three-layer GRU encoder and a one-layer MLP decoder with a model size of 0.74MB. \autoref{fig:plasma_comparison} shows the output of the best model on the test set.
-The top 12 best performing T-SHRED models are shown in \autoref{fig:scatter}.
-The best performing T-SHRED model was a one-layer SINDy-Attention transformer encoder and a one-layer CNN decoder with an average test loss of $4.90 \cdot 10^{-4}$ and a model size of 1.23MB.

-For the second experiment, we obtain a final average test loss of $5.00 \cdot 10^{-4}$ with a model size of 0.02MB.
-The SINDy-Attention coefficients for one of the seeds resulted in the following set of ODEs in the latent space for the encoder layers $L_i$ and heads $H_j$:
+\ay{The lowest average RMSE on the test split of $2.19 \cdot 10^{-2}$ ($\pm\ 1.06 \cdot 10^{-4}$) was achieved from SHRED with a GRU encoder and a CNN decoder with a model size of 0.07 MB.
+The best performing T-SHRED model was a SINDy-Attention transformer encoder and an MLP decoder with an average RMSE on the test split of $2.29 \cdot 10^{-2}$ ($\pm\ 2.07 \cdot 10^{-5}$) and an average model size of 0.11 MB.
+A comparison of $100$ steps of forecasting between SHRED and T-SHRED is presented in \autoref{fig:plasma_forecast}.} \if0 The SINDy-Attention coefficients for one of the seeds resulted in the following set of ODEs in the latent space for the encoder layer $L$ and heads $H_j$: